andalugeeks/andaluh-discord/README.md

 $ python3 app/andaluhbot.py
 ```

 A `docker-compose` file is also included.
-If you want to run the bot on a dockerized environment, ddit your `DISCORD_TOKEN` inside the `docker-compose.yml` file and run:
+If you want to run the bot on a dockerized environment, edit your `DISCORD_TOKEN` inside the `docker-compose.yml` file and run:

 ```
 $ docker-compose up --build -d